 *Tip* By taking the time to contact my photographer months in advance, I was able to find out that she wasn’t even available for a couple of months.
 Had I contacted her only when I thought I was ready and when I had all of my money saved, I would have had to wait even longer!
 Boo. 👎👎👎

 November 6th: I went clothes shopping!
 I tried on a TON of clothes…and I probably shed a few tears.

 *Tip* This is not my favorite thing to do.
-It may not be your favorite thing to do either, but by doing it ahead of time I was able to travel to stores that I’m not able to visit locally.
-I had to travel a couple of hours a few times just to go to stores that had clothes that not only fit, but that also were what I dreamed to wear in my photos.
+It may not be your favorite thing to do either, but by doing it ahead of time, I was able to travel to stores that I can’t typically visit.
+I had to travel a couple of hours a few times just to go to stores that had clothes that not only fit, but that also were what I dreamed of wearing in my photos.

-I had more time to think of my style aesthetic by shopping for clothes over a period of time.
-I created another Pinterest board filled with photos of clothes that I loved, and actually figured out what my personal style is in the process.
+I had more time to think of my style aesthetic by shopping for clothes over several weeks.
+I created another Pinterest board filled with photos of clothes that I loved and actually figured out what my personal style is in the process.
 Because of this, I was able to choose outfits that really fit my personality and my Brand.

 Two weeks before the photoshoot